For Immediate Release

 RE: Village of Weston Message on PFAS Drinking Water Sampling

-The Village of Weston recently completed a 3rd round of sampling for Per and Polyfluoroalkyl Substances (PFAS) at Wells 3 and 4 in our system which were previously shown to be impacted by PFAS.
+On June 2nd, 2022, The Village of Weston completed an additional round of sampling for Per and Polyfluoroalkyl Substances (PFAS) at Well 4 in the water system which had previously shown to be impacted by PFAS.
 This notice is to inform you of the results and the next steps that we will be taking.

-PFAS were detected in both wells 3 and 4 in these latest samples and, after consultation with Department of Natural Resources (DNR) and the Wisconsin Department of Health Services (DHS), the Village has ttaken, or will be taking, additional action as follows:
+Results received on June 16, 2022 indicated PFAS detected in Well 4 were found to be above health-based advisory levels recommended by the Wisconsin Department of Health Services (DHS).
+After consultation with Department of Natural Resources (DNR) and the DHS, the Village has taken, or will be taking, additional action as follows:

-- Well 3 was immediately taken offline on Friday, May 27, in response to the recent sample results exceeding DHS PFAS health advisory levels.
+- Well 4 was taken offline on Tuesday, June 21, in response to the recent sample results.
+Well 3 has also been offline since May 27th due to exceedance of DHS PFAS health advisory levels.

-Results of the most recent sample analyses can be found on DNR’s or Village of Weston’s website’s: dnr.wi.gov/dwsviewer/ or www.westonwi.gov/pfas.
+The most recent sample analyses can be found on Village of Weston’s website: www.westonwi.gov/pfas.

-We continue to work on interim and long-term solutions to achieve PFAS levels below the current DHS health advisory standard of 20 parts per trillion from Wells 3 and 4.
-Interim plans include piping changes to blend Well 4 with distribution system water from other Village wells.
-While the well 4 PFAS levels are below the DHS health advisory level, this action will further reduce the levels in the distribution system.
-Long Term solutions to PFAS contamination at Wells 3 and 4 include installing Granular Activated Carbon (GAC) at our existing treatment plant.
-This project is in its early planning stages.
-Additionally, construction of Wells 7 and 8 will be starting this summer.
-Planning and design of these wells had been in process prior to the recent findings of PFAS in the water system.
-This project should be complete in early 2023.
+We continue to work on long-term solutions to achieve PFAS levels below the current DHS health advisory levels of 20 parts per trillion from Wells 3 and 4.
+Planning is underway for the removal of PFAS from water supplied by Wells 3 and 4 using Granular Activated Carbon (GAC) at our existing treatment plant.
+Construction of Wells 7 and 8 will be starting this summer.
+The new wells should be supplying water in early 2023, completing a process which began several years prior to the recent findings of PFAS in the water system.

 Water supplied to Weston Water Utility customers continues to meet existing drinking water standards and is below the DHS PFAS health advisory level.
+The utility is taking pro-active steps to reduce our customer's exposure to PFAS.
 Weston Utility customers can confidently and safely continue to use and consume water from the Weston water supply as normal.